HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - delete: 👂 heard
   - in: 👂 heard
   - super: 👂 heard
-  - Symbol: 👂 heard
+  - Symbol: 🖐️ used
   - Reflect: 👂 heard
 - Statements
-  - if: 👂 heard
+  - if: 🖐️ used
-  - while: 👂 heard
+  - while: 🖐️ used
-  - do..while: 👂 heard
+  - do..while: 🖐️ used
-  - for: 👂 heard
+  - for: 🖐️ used
-  - for..in: 👂 heard
+  - for..in: 🖐️ used
-  - for..of: 👂 heard
+  - for..of: 🖐️ used
   - for await: 👂 heard
   - throw: 👂 heard
-  - break: 👂 heard
+  - break: 🖐️ used
-  - continue: 👂 heard
+  - continue: 🖐️ used
-  - import: 👂 heard
+  - import: 🖐️ used
   - export: 👂 heard
   - label: 👂 heard
   - try..catch: 👂 heard
   - switch: 👂 heard
-  - class: 👂 heard
+  - class: 🖐️ used
   - new Error: 👂 heard
   - with: 👂 heard
 - Functions
-  - function declaration: 👂 heard
+  - function declaration: 🖐️ used
-  - function expression: 👂 heard
+  - function expression: 🖐️ used
-  - return: 👂 heard
+  - return: 🖐️ used
-  - default parameters: 👂 heard
+  - default parameters: 🖐️ used
   - functional object: 👂 heard
 - Data structures
-  - Array: 👂 heard
+  - Array: 🖐️ used
   - mixin: 👂 heard
   - extend: 👂 heard
   - typed arrays: 👂 heard
-  - Map: 👂 heard
+  - Map: 🖐️ used
   - Set: 👂 heard
   - undefined: 👂 heard
-  - null: 👂 heard
+  - null: 🖐️ used
   - Proxy: 👂 heard
   - weak collections: 👂 heard
   - timers: 👂 heard